 You should always aim to choose local, organic produce over imported foods.
 Organic foods have greater nutritional benefit, such as antioxidants and vitamins, whereas produce reared in artificial environments often contain pesticides.

 Also, Cayman Farm & Garden (Patrick Panton) sells a variety of fresh fruit, leafy greens, vegetables, fresh chicken, eggs and seafood from his farm in Bodden Town.
-He is always at the Farmer's Market on Saturdays but he also has a thriving business doing home deliveries.
-They can also be found at the Camana Bay Farmers Market.
-Email: firstname.lastname@example.org and ask to be put on his mailing list, then when you are ready to order you email him on email@example.com.
+He is always at the Farmer's Market on Saturdays and he has a thriving business doing home deliveries.
+He can also be found at the Camana Bay Farmers Market.
+Email: firstname.lastname@example.org and ask to be put on his mailing list, then when you are ready to order, email email@example.com.
 You can also call him on (345) 526 4231 or visit www.facebook.com/caymanfarmandgarden for more information.

-Bluff Farms, located in Cayman Brac, provides the finest pedigree goat breeds, raised outdoors in the most ideal environment on the Bluff.
-Their lean and fresh meat is readily available to purchase at an affordable price at the farm in Cayman Brac and in Grand Cayman, for delivery/in-store pick up at 209 Cannon Place.
+Bluff Farms in Cayman Brac provides the finest pedigree goat breeds that are raised outdoors in the ideal environment on the Bluff.
+Their lean and fresh meat is readily available to purchase at an affordable price at the farm in Cayman Brac and in Grand Cayman (for delivery/in-store pick up) at 209 Cannon Place, George Town.
 Email: firstname.lastname@example.org or call (345) 926 3665.

 Grow Your Own Produce

-Following the success of the green iguana cull, gardens Island-wide are flourishing as they are no longer losing flowers and foliage to these pests.
-There is a whole range of fruit and vegetables you can grow including tomatoes, leafy greens, herbs, eggplants, melons, bananas, mangoes and much more.
-The ideal growing season is November–April when it’s cooler and drier, however, you will need to water the plants regularly and look out for pests.
+Following the success of the recent green iguana cull, gardens Island-wide are flourishing as they are no longer losing flowers and foliage to these pests.
+You can grow a whole range of fruit and vegetables, including tomatoes, leafy greens, herbs, eggplants, melons, bananas, mangoes and many more.
+The ideal growing season is November–April when it’s cooler and drier; however, you will need to water the plants regularly and look out for pests.
 You can pick up seeds or baby plants from any of the local nurseries, plus soil, organic pesticides and gardening tools.
-See here for a list of garden centres.

-For more information on the Local and Speciality Beer, click here.
+For more information on the Local and Speciality Beer.